Driving from Florence to Rome: what to see on a road trip

 What to see driving from Florence to Rome

-I have listed the places to visit along the route in order from Florence to Rome, of course these tips also apply if you want to take the opposite route!
+I have listed the places to visit along the route in order from Florence to Rome, of course these tips also apply if you want to take the opposite route.
+The road will cross three different italian regions: Tuscany, Umbria and Lazio.

 Arezzo